A rather bizarre building in the middle of Albania

 finally snuffed it in 1985, it was decided to honour him not just with the grand hero's grave he was initially given at the Martyrs' Cemetery in the south of Tirana

-, but to build him a gargantuan mausoleum right in the centre of the capital.
+, but to build him a gargantuan mausoleum-like place of worship right in the centre of the capital.

-Hoxha's architect daughter Pranvera herself, together with her husband Klement Kolaneci, saw to the design of the mausoleum, officially to be called "Enver Hoxha Memorial Museum".
+Hoxha's architect daughter Pranvera herself, together with her husband Klement Kolaneci, saw to the design of the edifice, officially to be called "Enver Hoxha Memorial Museum".

 Allegedly, the resultant building became the most expensive ever erected in Albania.
 Its extraordinary pyramid-like shape clad in white marble would have been matched inside with an exhibition celebrating the late autocrat (or should that be Pharaoh?) and his glorious achievements through the display of all manner of artefacts somehow connected to the life and works of the great dead man.
 (As such it could have been somewhat similar to North Korea